Medically reviewed by Katelyn Hagerty, FNP

-In the wake of a huge number of marijuana initiatives, marijuana is now legal in 33 states, 10 of which allow it for recreational use.
+In the wake of a huge number of marijuana initiatives, marijuana is now legal in 37 states, three territories and the District of Columbia, with 19 states allowing recreational use.

-In the US, medical marijuana is commonly used for pain control.
-Expert sources such as the Harvard Health Blog note that while it isn’t strong enough for severe pain, it’s fairly effective as a treatment for the chronic pain that affects millions of Americans every year.
+In the United States, medical marijuana is often used for pain control.
+Reliable Sources such as Harvard Medical School note that while marijuana isn’t strong enough to reduce severe pain, it’s fairly effective as a treatment for chronic pain that affects millions of Americans every year.

-Like most drugs, however, marijuana has both direct effects and side effects.
-Its short-term effects include relief from pain, altered senses, changes in mood, difficulty thinking and some impairment of movement.
+Like most recreational drugs, marijuana has both positive effects and potential side effects.
+The direct effects of marijuana include relief from pain, altered senses, changes in your mood and a degree of impairment in thinking and functioning.

 Most of these are the result of delta-9-tetrahydrocannabinol (THC), which is the most significant active chemical in marijuana.